odoo/odoo/addons/web/doc/search_view.rst

 [#previous]_.

-As does VisualSearch, the new search view is based on `Backbone`_ and makes significant use of Backbone's collections (OpenERP Web's widgets make a good replacement for Backbone's own views).
-As a result, understanding the implementation details of the OpenERP Web 7 search view also requires a basic understanding of Backbone's collections and events.
+As does VisualSearch, the new search view is based on `Backbone`_ and makes significant use of Backbone's models and collections (OpenERP Web's widgets make a good replacement for Backbone's own views).
+As a result, understanding the implementation details of the OpenERP Web 7 search view also requires a basic understanding of Backbone's models, collections and events.

 .. note::